TasengMancheykhun/TasengMancheykhun.github.io/_pages/about.md

 This website is a `try out project`.
 I will be adding more contents to it as time progresses.

-To know about my other interests, do checkout my [publications page](/publications/).
-It you can't anything there, sorry for wasting your time.

 <!---
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.